quocspartan/SFND_3D_Object_Tracking/README.md

 ![alt text][image8]

-To the the TTC more robust, I have implemented IQR method to filter out the outliers and at the end using a low pass filter to smoothen the TTC output.
+To make the TTC more robust, I have implemented IQR method to filter out the outliers and at the end using a low pass filter to smoothen the TTC output.

+![alt text][image9]

+The above chart shows the lidar based TTC over 20 consecutive frames.
+The TTC value after LPF is still varying a lot, however the linear line shows the time-to-collision is decreasing over time.

 ### Associate Keypoint Correspondences with Bounding Boxes